 Ask her exactly what you could do to help.
-Can you do more around the house if you live together?
+Can you do more round the house if you live together?
 Could you cancel on a couple of commitments to ease social pressure?
-Would she like you to run her a bath or even just make her a cup of tea – but only if that’s what she wants.
+Would they like you to run them a bath or even just make them a cup of tea – but only if that’s what she wants.

 Ask, rather than assume.
 If you do the latter you may well find it has the opposite effect to the one you’d like.

 You might notice her tiredness often strike at times when you’ve got plans.
 The truth is going to social events may be more stressful than usual, as the pressure of keeping up appearances when you’re not feeling like yourself is hard work.

 Be prepared for plans to change at short notice and try not to put them under any pressure, even if it means you are missing out as well.

 We appreciate it may feel like a personal slight if she’s being off with you or generally withdrawn.
 But it’s most likely nothing to do with you.